insano10/puzzlers/README.md

 # Puzzlers

 This is a collection of various algorithms that I have come across over the years that are interesting/useful enough to keep note of.
+They have been implemented in Java.

 Note: The implementations here are by no means the best or most elegant solutions, just what I have come up with.

 ## Algorithms

 * Strings
+  1. Determine if a string has all unique characters
+  1. Determine if a string has all unique characters (without using additional data structures)
 * Arrays
   1. Rotate an NxN 2D array by 90 degrees
   1. Rotate an NxM 2D array by 90 degrees